jacklukem/Montereyfixes/README.md

 rm /private/var/db/.AppleSetupDone
 exit
 ```

+note from CMD+S that work and it's writable from a snapshot booting:
+"mount -P 1" mounts the APFS Preboot Volume
+"mount -P 2" mounts the APFS Data Volume
+"mount -vat nonfs" not sure but I found that on BigSur

 ![Monterey autologinfix](https://github.com/jacklukem/Montereyfixes/raw/main/setupautologinfix/Monterey%20autologinfix.jpeg)

 anyway is expectable that apple will fix this, because safe mode needs to works also without Metal acceleration for supported Mac.